joshua-wurtzel-thumb-bw.jpg

 Joshua Wurtzel

-Josh’s practice focuses on high-stakes, complex commercial and real-estate litigation.
-Josh has successfully represented public and private companies and prominent individuals in both federal and state court.
-Through his focus on aggressive litigation and his ability to develop creative and novel solutions to complex disputes, Josh brings a unique, out-of-the-box perspective to his clients’ most-pressing legal needs.
+Mr. Wurtzel’s practice focuses on high-stakes, complex commercial and real-estate litigation.
+Through his focus on aggressive litigation and his ability to develop creative and novel solutions to complex disputes, Mr. Wurtzel brings a unique, out-of-the-box perspective to his clients’ most-pressing legal needs.

-Josh is a regular contributor to several legal publications, including the New York Law Journal, and also lectures on cutting-edge legal issues in the commercial real-estate sector.
+Mr. Wurtzel is a regular contributor to several legal and real-estate publications, including Law360, the New York Law Journal, and The Real Deal, and also lectures on cutting-edge legal issues in the commercial real-estate sector.

-Before joining Schlam Stone & Dolan LLC, Josh was an associate at Weil, Gotshal & Manges LLP in its Securities Litigation and Corporate Governance group.
-Josh also previously worked as an intern for the Honorable Kiyo A. Matsumoto of the Eastern District of New York.
+Before joining Schlam Stone & Dolan LLC, Mr. Wurtzel was an associate at Weil, Gotshal & Manges LLP in its Securities Litigation and Corporate Governance group.
+Mr. Wurtzel also previously worked as an intern for the Honorable Kiyo A. Matsumoto of the Eastern District of New York.

 Additional Publications